betomoedano/livestore-workshop-app/README.md

 This project uses:

 - Bun as the package manager and runtime environment
-- npm workspaces for monorepo management
+- bun workspaces for monorepo management
-- Modern JavaScript/TypeScript development practices